-To set up the Kaleido-MX hardware
+To set up the Kaleido-MX 4K hardware

-1 With the Kaleido-MX (3RU) frame (enclosure) installed in its designated rack position, and before powering up the unit, verify that each card is securely seated in its slot, and leave the frame door open so that you can monitor all the card's LEDs.
+1 With the Kaleido-MX 4K (3RU) frame (enclosure) installed in its designated rack position, and before powering up the unit, verify that each card is securely seated in its slot, and leave the frame door open so that you can monitor all the card's LEDs.

-Note: For more information on the card's LEDs, refer to the Kaleido-MX (3RU) Hardware Description & Installation Manual, available on the DVD that shipped with your system.
+Note: For more information on the card's LEDs, refer to the Kaleido-MX 4K (3RU) Hardware Description & Installation Manual, available on the DVD that shipped with your system, or from the Documentation Library section of Grass Valley's website.